Japan's North Alps are famous for their call colors

 We work hard to help you choose the right trip for you, paying attention to your individual interests, abilities, and needs.
 If you have questions about the level of comfort or any of the activities described in this itinerary, please contact us.

-Hiking is the best way to get to know Japan, and with Trip Leader Craig McLachlan, who literally “wrote the book” on the subject—Lonely Planet’s Hiking in Japan—we set out for fantastic hikes that run the gamut from urban rambles on ancient pilgrim paths to an ascent of one of Japan’s famous sacred peaks, Tate-yama (9,889'), with its Shinto shrine at the summit.
-Most of the hikes are easy cultural rambles, while two of them---the steep ascents of Tate-yama and Yari-ga-take---present challenge and adventure for avid hikers (we offer non-strenuous hiking options for those who don’t want to join the Yari-ga-take hike).
+Hiking is the best way to get to know Japan, and on this adventure we set out for fantastic hikes that run the gamut from urban rambles on ancient pilgrim paths to an ascent of one of Japan’s famous sacred peaks, Tate-yama (9,889'), with its Shinto shrine at the summit.
+Most of the hikes are easy to moderate, while two of them—the steep ascents of Tate-yama and Yari-ga-take—present challenge and adventure for avid hikers (we offer non-strenuous hiking options for those who don’t want to join the Yari-ga-take hike).
 Our accommodations are varied, including traditional ryokans, cozy hikers’ lodges, and two mountain huts atop the high peaks of the craggy Japanese Alps.
-Along the way, Craig will help us discover vestiges of the old Japan, meet many Japanese hiking enthusiasts (Japan is a country of hikers), and explore settings that reveal Japan’s inner secrets.
+Along the way, you'll discover vestiges of the old Japan, meet many Japanese hiking enthusiasts (Japan is a country of hikers), and explore settings that reveal Japan’s inner secrets.
 We also enjoy the kind welcome of the Japanese people, see the innate sense of beauty and attention to detail that defines every aspect of Japanese life, and savor the beauty of autumn in Japan, with its pleasant temperatures and brilliant fall foliage that makes a spectacular backdrop for shrines and temples as well as the rocky spires of the Alps.
-Join us for a very special hiking adventure in Japan with a true expert!
+Join us for a very special hiking adventure in Japan!

 Itinerary at a Glance